apnadkarni/blt/doc/tabset.rst

     tab used to display the page contents.
 If *numPixels* is "0", the maximum width of all embedded tab windows is used.
 The default is "0".

-  **-perforationbackground** *bgName*
-    Sets the default background color for perforations. *BgName** may be a color name or the name of a background object created by the **blt::background** command.
-Individual tabs may override this option by setting the tab's **-perforationbackground** option.

   **-perforationborderwidth** *numPixels*
     Sets the width of the 3\-D border around perforations.
 The **-perforationrelief** and **-activeperforationrelief** options